Bluemont, Virginia: History

 To promote the resort nature of the town, the railroad petitioned the United States Postal Service to change the name of the town to Bluemont.
 The Postal Service acquiesced to this request on September 7, 1900.
 The zenith of the town came in 1908, when its population peaked at 200.

 In 1912, interurban electric trolleys of the new Washington and Old Dominion Railway began to serve Bluemont on the Southern Railway's former steam route.
 However, with the advent of the automobile, the town's rail-based tourism began to decline.
 In 1939, deteriorating conditions on a trestle immediately east of Round Hill, combined with a lack of rail traffic, led to the abandonment of the line between Purcellville and Bluemont.

 By the 1940s, Bluemont had become a sleepy community of about 140 inhabitants.
 Still its scenic location continued to be a lure, especially artists and musicians, including artist Clyde Beck, who with Evelyn Johnson, founded the Bluemont Citizens Association and the annual Bluemont Fair in 1968.
 Around the same time, the commune of Skyfields was established by local musicians Howard Bass and Peter Dunning.
 From the commune and the musicians it attracted was founded the Bluemont Concert Series in the 1970s.

 In 1984, the Bluemont Historic District was listed on the National Register of Historic Places.
 A historic marker at the intersection of Clayton Hall Road and Snickersville Turnpike identifies the location of the Historic District, which is a Virginia Historic Landmark.
 The Bear's Den Rural Historic District was listed in 2008.

+The Norfolk Southern Railroad was giving away cabooses to towns which had been a stop along the Washington and Old Dominion Railway after the law mandating their use on trains was repealed by the Virginia General Assembly in 1988.
+In August 1990, a caboose, subsequently named the Bluemont Caboose, was trucked to Bluemont and placed on a dedicated railbed behind the Bluemont Community Center by the community's efforts.

 The Bluemont ZIP code (20135) encompasses parts of three counties and two states (Loudoun County, Virginia; Clarke County, Virginia; and Jefferson County, West Virginia).